iProov/web/README.md

 #### JavaScript

-The `<iproov-me>` element can alse be injected into the page with the token:
+The `<iproov-me>` element can also be injected into the page with the token:

 ```javascript
 window.addEventListener("WebComponentsReady", function(event) {